Growth

 User-friendliness

-• Thanks to limited features and no workflow, the overall experience is simple and fast with a clean and modern design.
+• With basic workflow and automation possibilities, the overall experience is simple and fast with a clean and modern design.

 • Main industry integrations